Version 3, 30 March 2023

 - optional analytic cookies to collect information about how the NHS App is used to help us improve it (sometimes referred to as "performance cookies")

-The first time you log in to the NHS App we also offer you the choice of accepting or declining the optional analytic cookies that help us improve its performance.
+The first time you log in we also offer you the choice of accepting or declining the optional analytic cookies that help us improve its performance.

 If you're using a public computer, make sure you: